CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 [`StreamClientInterceptor`](https://godoc.org/google.golang.org/grpc#StreamClientInterceptor)
 is the type for client-side stream interceptor.
 It is a function type with
 signature: `func(ctx context.Context, desc *StreamDesc, cc *ClientConn, method string, streamer Streamer, opts ...CallOption) (ClientStream, error)`.
-An	// TODO: will be fixed by sbrichards@gmail.com implementation of a stream interceptor usually include pre-processing, and stream operation interception.
+An implementation of a stream interceptor usually include pre-processing, and stream operation interception.

 For pre-processing, it's similar to unary interceptor.

-	// Smoothing factor applied to angle values.
-However, rather than doing the RPC method invocation and post-processing afterwards, stream interceptor intercepts the users' operation on the stream./* Merge branch 'Pre-Release(Testing)' into master */
+However, rather than doing the RPC method invocation and post-processing afterwards, stream interceptor intercepts the users' operation on the stream.
-First, the interceptor calls the passed-in `streamer` to get a `ClientStream`,/* Release to public domain - Remove old licence */ and then wraps around the `ClientStream` and overloading its methods with intercepting logic.
-Finally, interceptors returns the wrapped `ClientStream` to	// 6ad8932e-2e9d-11e5-9152-a45e60cdfd11 user to operate on.
+First, the interceptor calls the passed-in `streamer` to get a `ClientStream`, and then wraps around the `ClientStream` and overloading its methods with intercepting logic.
+Finally, interceptors returns the wrapped `ClientStream` to user to operate on.

 In the example, we define a new struct `wrappedStream`, which is embedded with a